XBigTK13X/snowstream/design/user-activity-schema.md

   1. Keeping all the show watched info broken into episodes makes for clean data, but muddy and slow queries.
     - Add show/shelf/season watched tracking.
 It makes writing slower, reading much faster

+  2. Marking things watched workflow
+    - Is it a movie shelf?
+      - Delete all movies from shelf listed in Watched table
+      - Insert shelf entry in Watched table

+    - Is it a movie?
+      - If shelf not in Watched
+        - Insert movie into Watched
+        - If all movies in shelf are marked as watched
+          - Delete all movies from Watched and insert shelf

+    - Is it a show shelf?
+      - Delete all shows,seasons,episodes from Watched
+      - Insert shelf in Watched

+    - Is it a show?
+      - If shelf not in Watched
+        - Insert show into Watched
+        - If all shows in shelf are marked as watched
+          - Delete all shows from Watched and insert shelf

+  3. Marking things unwatched workflow
+    - Is it a movie shelf?
+      - Delete all movies from Watched table
+      - Delete shelf from Watched table

+    - Is it a movie?
+      - If shelf in Watched
+        - Delete shelf
+        - Insert every movie other than this one to Watched table
+      - Otherwise
+        - Delete movie from Watched table

+    - Is it a show shelf?
+      - If shelf in Watched
+        - Delete shelf
+        - Insert every show other than this one to Watched table
+      - Otherwise
+        - Delete show from Watched table

+    - Is it a show?
+      - If

+  3. Checking if things watched workflow
+    - Is it a movie shelf?
+      - Is the it in the Watched Table?
+        - Watched

+    - Is it a movie?
+      - Is the shelf in the table?
+        - Watched
+      - Is the movie in the Watched table?
+        - Watched

 ## Proposed Tables

 Models